-We acquired a controlling interest in I-Mab Tianjin in July 2017 and the remaining interest in I-Mab Tianjin in May 2018.
+We acquired a controlling interest in I-Mab Bio-tech (Tianjin) Co., Ltd ("I-Mab Tianjin") in July 2017 and the remaining interest in I-Mab Tianjin in May 2018.
 In connection with our acquisition of I-Mab Tianjin, we identified RMB148.8 million of intangible assets and RMB162.6 million of goodwill of I-Mab Tianjin attributable to core technology and synergy effects expected from combining the operations of the discovery and development of innovative biologics and the development of clinical stage biologics.
 We are required to test our goodwill annually, or more frequently if events or changes in circumstances indicate that it might be impaired.
-Goodwill is allocated to cash-generating units or groups of cash-generating units for the purpose of impairment testing.
-An impairment loss of goodwill is recognized for the amount by which the relevant cash-generating unit's or group of cash-generating unit's carrying amount exceeds its recoverable amount, and we would be required to write down the carrying value of our goodwill during the period in which it is determined to be impaired, which would materially and adversely affect our results of operations.
+Goodwill is allocated to the reporting units for the purpose of impairment testing.
+An impairment loss of goodwill is recognized for the amount by which the carrying amount of the reporting unit exceeds its fair value, and we would be required to write down the carrying value of our goodwill during the period in which it is determined to be impaired, which would materially and adversely affect our results of operations.